EmonHaque/JavaFX-JNA-Test/readme.txt

 	2) To compile the native library you've to have libopencv4-devel and tesseract-ocr-devel installed.
 Those ..-devel are the names in void linux repo
 -----------------------------------------------

 It just converts image color and extracts text from image.
-Not bad, looks like the chickes are hatching well in the incubator.
+Not bad, looks like the chickens are hatching well in the incubator.